eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

     return container;
 };
 ```
-Views are registerd using `configureModelElement` which takes a `context`, a type, an element class, and a view.
+Views are registered using `configureModelElement` which takes a `context`, a type, an element class, and a view.
 `loadDefaultModules` is used to include Sprotty's default modules, while `container.load` can be used to include extra modules required by our application.

 ## Connect to a model source